 Avoiding private property.

-Avoiding excessive speeds on nature trails while being mindful of damage to terrain.
+Avoiding excessive speeds on nature trails while being mindful of damage to the terrain.

 Avoiding sensitive wetlands.